Key developments in the aftermath of the Turkey, Syria quake

 HATAY MAYOR SAYS 21,000 DIED IN PROVINCE

-The mayor of Hatay says his province suffered around 21,000 deaths in the earthquake, more than half of the total number of 40,689 confirmed fatalities in Turkey.
+The mayor of Hatay says his province suffered around 21,000 deaths in the earthquake, more than half of the total number of the confirmed fatalities in Turkey.

-“At least 80 percent of the buildings must be demolished in Antakya,” Lutfu Savas told broadcaster HaberTurk.
+“At least 80% of the buildings must be demolished in Antakya,” Lutfu Savas told broadcaster HaberTurk.
 Antakya is the capital of Hatay and the site of the ancient city of Antioch.

 Savas added that there were 24,000 injured people across the province, which lies between Syria and the Mediterranean Sea.